 12. “There Are Worse Things I Could Do” from Grease

 Do you need to show your emotional depth in an audition?
 If you can get into character, “There Are Worse Things I Could Do” is a truly heartbreaking piece.
 Stockard Channing is easily the best-known Rizzo, but Jacquelyne Jones (above) proves that there’s plenty of room to make the role your own.
+The accompaniment is pretty straightforward, which is helpful you’re using an iPad for your audition music.

 13. “A Trip to the Library” from She Loves Me